Understanding the SEC Whistleblower Program

 What is the SEC Whistleblower Program?

-The SEC Whistleblower Program is a vital component of the U.S. regulatory landscape, established under the Dodd-Frank Wall Street Reform and Consumer Protection Act in 2010.
-Its primary purpose is to encourage individuals with insider information about securities law violations to come forward and report their findings to the SEC.
+The SEC Whistleblower Program is a vital component of the U.S. regulatory landscape.
+Established under the Dodd-Frank Wall Street Reform and Consumer Protection Act in 2010, it encourages individuals with information about securities law violations to come forward and report their findings to the SEC.

 Why is it Important?